 Let’s face it, we’ve all seen this film before…it’s The Bad News Bears and The Mighty Ducks and so on and so forth.
 But for a change it puts women at center stage, and Whip It has a talented and funny cast that includes Drew Barrymore (who also directed the film), Alia Shawkat, and Kristen Wiig.
 I did spend most of the film trying to figure out what the hell era it was supposed to be set in…the film’s visual sense is such that you can’t figure out whether it’s 1970, 2009, or somewhere — anywhere — in between.
-Is this some sort of comment about the story’s timelessness…or maybe about Texas?
-It’s a distracting issue to say the least.
+Is this some sort of comment about the story’s timelessness…or maybe Texas?
+It’s distracting, to say the least.
 Anyway, there’s little surprise here and I certainly wouldn’t send you way out of your way to see it, but it’s a well made and mostly enjoyable coming-of-age story with funny moments and good performances, particularly from Page (who is always worth watching) and Harden.